kevinnorwood/magnolia/README.md

 to add an Action, duplicate action_stub.rb with name of new Action the new Action must be added to ActionList.rb

-a Test can and should be added to at least one Test Driver. simply add the Test to the set_test function.
+a Test can and should be added to at least one Test Driver. simply add the Test to the set_test method.

 assumptions can be updated as needed.
 Beware- assumptions should be global, make sure no other Tests or Actions will be broken by changing an assumption.